-Great Value: Chuck roast is a very affordable cut of beef that becomes well-marbled and super tender when slow-cooked.
+Good Value: Chuck roast is a very economical cut of beef that turns well-marbled and really tender when cooked slowly.

-Versatile: Serve this roast over mashed potatoes, rice, or in a crusty sandwich roll.
+Versatile: Serve this roast on top of mashed potatoes or rice, or in a crusty sandwich roll.

-Rich, Deep Flavors: The mix of balsamic vinegar, garlic and herbs lends this roast a well-balanced, savory-sweet flavor.
+Rich, Deep Flavors: The combination of balsamic vinegar, garlic and herbs gives this roast a rich, savory-sweet flavor profile that is well-balanced.

 Key Ingredients: